Cluster Backup Wizard

 Select one of the user-defined object storage endpoints that you registered in the Storage page.

-Specify the maximum bandwidth for the data transfer between your cluster and the destination storage during the backup job in MB per second.
-Leave this field blank so as not to limit the bandwidth.
+Specifies the maximum transfer rate for the data transfer between each PV and the destination storage during the backup job, in MB per second.
+Leave this field blank to set no limit.
 The default value is blank for “Unlimited”.

-Data mover pod timeout (for Snapshot and Copy only)
+Data mover pod timeout (for Backup to object storage only)

-Time that the agent waits for the data mover pod to start once snapshot PVCs are bound.
+Time that the agent will wait for the data mover pod to start.
+If using snapshots, the timer will start once snapshot PVCs are bound.
 This should only need to be changed in special cases, for example when backing up Longhorn volumes using snapshots.

 By default, CloudCasa will include unattached PVCs in backups.
-Enabling this options will cause unattached PVCs to be excluded from the backup.
-Be aware that there is currently no option to restore unattached PVCs from Snapshot and Copy backups.
+Enabling this option will cause unattached PVCs to be excluded from the backup.
+Be aware that there is currently no option to restore unattached PVCs from Backup to object storage backups.

-Enable storage class mapping for PV snapshots mounted during backup (for Snapshot and Copy only)
+Enable storage class mapping for PV snapshots mounted during backup (for Backup to object storage only)

-This option allows you to use different storage classes when PV snapshots are mounted for copying the data off during Snapshot and Copy backup operations.
+This option allows you to use different storage classes when PV snapshots are mounted for copying the data off during Backup to object storage backup operations.
 This may be useful, for example, to indicate to your storage system that less replicas or different parameters should be used for these transient volumes than for normal production volumes.
 By default, the storage class of the original source volume will be used.

 Note: You must specify a storage class that uses the same CSI driver as that used by the original storage class in order for mounting of snapshots to succeed.
 The new storage class should only differ in parameters such as number of replicas.